-- 41. Rules 83A and 84 of the RoP relating to Members' pecuniary interest shall apply to the proceedings of the IC. - 42.
-In addition, there may be situations in which a member wishes to declare non-pecuniary interests.
+44. RoP 83A and 84 relating to Members' pecuniary interest shall apply to the proceedings of the IC.

+45. In addition, there may be situations in which a member wishes to declare non-pecuniary interests.
 In such a case, the member should write to the Chairman to declare such interests.
 Where appropriate, the Chairman may announce at public hearings of the IC the nature of interests so declared by individual members.